 Step 2: Consume more Leafy Green Vegetables

-When your gut bacteria is starved of fibre from green leafy vegetables, they signal to the brain that you are starving which makes you more calorie efficient, slowing your metabolism which can lead to weight gain.
+When your gut bacteria is starved of fibre from green leafy vegetables, they signal to the brain that you are starving.
+This makes you more calorie efficient, slowing your metabolism, which can lead to weight gain.
 Learn more about the importance of leafy greens here.

 Step 3: Swap Unhealthy Fats for Healthy, Saturated Fats